About editing

 Types and stages of editing

 Dev Editing (Developmental Editing) goes deep.
 It’s structural.
 It can create or change outlines, cut out whole sections or chapters, and identify gaps.
-If you have a great idea and a box of notes, a good dev editor can help you build a book from them.
-I dev edit short pieces, websites, and presentations, but not books.
-I can recommend someone to you.
+If you have a great idea and a box of notes, a good dev editor can help you build an outline and then a book from them.
+I dev edit short pieces but not entire books.

 Copyediting focuses on finding mistakes or clumsiness in usage, grammar, and syntax.
 It makes things clear and clean.
-(Many clients who think they’re ready for copyediting need line editing too.
-I often combine them.)
+Many clients who think they’re ready for copyediting or proofreading actually need line editing too.

 Proofreading checks for typos and spelling errors, grammatical errors, misused words, inconsistencies in spacing and capitalizations, and other details that mark the difference between a professional and an unprofessional product.